SMALL STEPS YOU CAN TAKE TO MAKE A DIFFERENCE

 SHOP ETHICALLY NOW,

 As consumers, we have the power to create change with everything we buy.
-By becoming a conscious consumer, you can use innovative tools such as the Good On You app and the Fashion Transparency Index to choose brands are transparent and ethical throughout their global supply chains.
+By becoming a conscious consumer, you can use innovative tools such as the Good On You app to choose brands are transparent and ethical throughout their global supply chains.

 With the COVID-19 pandemic having caused a significant change in our everyday consumer patterns, we can use this time as a catalyst to make informed, ethical choices about the brands that we invest in.